neo-jayfeather/OrcaSlicer/doc/Chamber-Temperature.md

-OrcaSlicer use `M141/M191` command to control active chamber heater.
+OrcaSlicer uses `M141/M191` command to control active chamber heater.

-If `Activate temperature control` is checked, OrcaSlicer will insert `M191` command at the beginning of the gcode(before `Machine G-code`).
+If `Activate temperature control` is checked, OrcaSlicer will insert `M191` command at the beginning of the gcode (before `Machine G-code`).

 ![image](./images/activate_chamber_heater.jpg)
 *Note: If the machine is equipped with an auxiliary fan, OrcaSlicer will automatically activate the fan during the heating period to help circulate air in the chamber.*